carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 {: .output}

-Prior to downloading anything from the NCBI, it is advisable to verify if the information we seek is available on the database, and, in case it is, what exactly it contains.
-To do so, we must include a -n flag within our command.
-For instance, if we wish to check the availability of the genome of the LMD-9 strain of the Streptococcus thermophilus bacterium in FASTA format, we would type the following:
+Prior to downloading anything from the NCBI, it is advisable to verify if the information we seek is available on the database and its content.
+Include the -n flag within your command to avoid this information to be download.
+For instance, if we wish to check the availability of the genome of the
+LMD-9 strain of the Streptococcus thermophilus bacterium in FASTA format, we would type the following:

 ~~~